 Disbursement of Financial Aid

-If you receive loans, scholarships and/or grants, you are expected to sign up for Direct Deposit.
-You may do this on MyUW, Student Personal Services, Direct Deposit Transfer.
-You must set up your direct deposit account at least 5 days before aid can be deposited to your bank account.
+If you receive loans, scholarships, and/or grants, you are expected to sign up for direct deposit.
+You may do this on MyUW under Direct Deposit Transfer Setup.
+You must set up your direct deposit account at least five days before aid can be deposited to your bank account.
+For further assistance, please read How To Set Up Direct Deposit.

 To sign up for Direct Deposit, you will need your: